7 Top NLP Libraries For NLP Development

 It is built on top of other popular NLP libraries such as NLTK (Natural Language Toolkit) and Pattern.

-TextBlob provides a simple API for common NLP tasks, making it easy for users to perform tasks like part-of-speech tagging, noun phrase extraction, sentiment analysis, classification, translation, and more.
+TextBlob provides a simple API for everyday NLP tasks, making it easy for users to perform tasks like part-of-speech tagging, noun phrase extraction, sentiment analysis, classification, translation, and more.

 Its main goal is to give users familiar interfaces to access popular text-processing functions.